 4. FIND YOUR TRIBESimply getting out and about and meeting people is one of the fastest ways to feel a sense of belonging.
 Becoming a member of ESRA (English-Speaking Residents′ Association) not only connects you with other expatriates but also provides plenty of advice to integrating on the island.
 If it’s spiritual connection you crave, Mallorca has a wonderful network of like-minded souls.
 Join the hc/ Connect & Grow community if you’re interested in starting a purpose-driven business here and the Sadhana Works School of Consciousness has varied classes focused on becoming more conscious individuals.

-Join us for the next hc/ Connect & Grow networking lunch taking place on Friday 14th of April at SABA Restaurant in the Kimpton Aysla Hotel in Santa Ponsa.
+Join us for the next hc/ Connect & Grow networking lunch taking place on Thursday 5th of October at Mambo Restaurant in Palma.
 Book now!

 5. NETWORK ON SOCIALSocial media groups are surprisingly active in Mallorca, with communities set up for almost any interest you might have.
 Facebook groups are a great place to start.
 If you’re an entrepreneur, freelancer or remote worker, Digital Nomads Mallorca is an excellent resource.
 Girl Gone International Mallorca is the place to connect with other females living abroad on Mallorca, and Nourish the Community is a space for all things wellness if that’s your vibe.
 For everyday queries and curiosities about the island, I Have a Question Mallorca is a wealth of information.